Whippingham railway station: History

 It would indeed be difficult to find a more lovely spot than Whippingham. or a nicer station for a country village than is the one there.
 It has seen many historic sights, too; being probably the only private railway station—in our time—that can boast of such renown.
 Royalties from far and near have here detrained: men and women famous over the world have trodden its platform when visiting or leaving the great Qeeen of England; it has witnessed the joy of marriages and the pain of deaths amongst the Royal family in a way no other station has done.

 A woman presides over its destinies, just as does one at Watchingwell, not many miles distant.
 Stationmistresses are not so common in our islands as to have ceased to attract attention from passing travellers, and these on the Isle of Wight Central Railway draw more than a moderate share of public attention from the yearly thousands of visitors to the "Garden of England".

 In its early days its passenger carrying status was ambiguous and, although always clean and tidy, it was never very busy.
 A passing loop was added in 1912 and indeed was retained for a further three years after closure in 1953.
 Trains continued to pass through the station until the line was closed in 1966.

 The station house, now a private dwelling, still stands, with the only other building within any sort of close proximity being the Island crematorium.
 The old railway track at the location is now a public footpath and cycle track.
+The old "down" platform is still visible beside the track.